 Though treatments such as biopsies are often carried out at the initial skin cancer screening, excisions through surgery require an additional appointment.
 If this is the case, the doctor will discuss what to expect regarding scheduling, costs, and surgical options with you.

-Here at SunDoctors Skin Cancer Clinics, we offer bulk-billing, mixed bulk-billing and private practices.
-Please contact your preferred SunDoctors’ clinic to arrange an appointment and ask about our available Medicare rebates.
+Here at SunDoctors Skin Cancer Clinics, we are private billing practices.
+Please contact your preferred SunDoctors’ clinic to arrange an appointment and ask about the consultation, procedure and treatment fees as well as available Medicare rebates.